 Video was shot in the interior of the home, of detectives as they worked, of every aspect of this case as it unfolded.
 Days turned to weeks, months and years.
 The department would often refocus the case, putting a new detective on it looking for answers, something missed.

-New leads prompted digs, looking for the women's remains on property in
+prompted digs, looking for the women's remains on property in

 "They called me," says Lt.
 David Millsap.
 "And said we have a cold case review team that looks at these cases."